bLightZP/ElegantCalculator/README.md

 I wrote a basic string math formula parser since I couldn't find anything free that would compile for Android.

-You can download Elegant Claculator from the google play store:
+You can download Elegant Calculator from the google play store:
 https://play.google.com/store/apps/details?id=com.inmatrix.ElegantCalculator